sevenspell/notetakerapp/README.md

 There is a check on the id assigned to each entry to ensure that there is no duplicate despite the random addition and deletion of note entries.

 ## Credits
-I had guidance from Sandesh and Dhani (https://github.com/pozengineer).
+I had guidance from Sandesh and Harshpreet and Dhani (https://github.com/pozengineer).